tomerkeisar/Product-Oriented/README.md

 ```
 ## Example
 ## To do list
-Our mission to create simple to do list that user can enter to do item in input and show all todos in list
+Our mission to create simple to do list that the user can enter to do item in input, and program show all todos the user entered in list.
 We will do that in Product-Oriented way and you will see how short and simple the code is.
 ```html
 <input type="text" placeholder="Add To Do" onkeyup="if (event.keyCode === 13 && this.value)